ShahariarRahman/book-catalog-backend/README.md

 - contactNo: A string for the user's contact number.
 - address: A string for the user's address.
 - profileImg: A string for the user's profile image.

+### Category Model:

+Create a `Category` model with the following fields:

+- id: A UUID generated using the @default(uuid()) attribute.
+- title: A string representing the category title.

+### Book Model:

+Create a `Book` model with the following fields:

+- id: A UUID generated using the @default(uuid()) attribute.
+- title: A string representing the book's title.
+- author: A string representing the book's author.
+- price: A floating-point number representing the book's price.
+- genre: A string representing the book's genre.
+- publicationDate: A string field representing the book's publication date.
+- categoryId: A UUID representing the category to which the book belongs.

 ## API Endpoints and Sample Data: